Simplification Strategies for the Qutrit ZX-Calculus: Case Studies

 The partition function $Z_{G_L}(d\in\mathbb{N})$ can be expressed as a closed tensor network in terms of phaseless (green) $d$-dimensional $Z$-spiders connected via wires that go through \emph{$\pm$-boxes} \cite{PhysRevE.100.033303}:

-The $\pm$-boxes have the following concrete interpretation as matrices:
+The $\pm$-boxes have the following concrete interpretation as $d \times d$ matrices:

-We can now express the $\pm$-boxes in the ZX-calculus.
-The $\pm$-matrices above for $d \in \{2, 4\}$ are equal up to a scalar to concrete interpretations of \emph{qubit stabilizer} ZX-diagrams, and the $\pm$-matrices for $d=3$ of \emph{qutrit stabilizer} ZX-diagrams (see Appendix \ref{prop:pm_maps_zx_appendix}):
+The $\pm$-matrices above for $d \in \{2, 4\}$ are equal up to a scalar to concrete interpretations of qubit stabilizer ZX-diagrams, and the $\pm$-matrices for $d=3$ of qutrit stabilizer ZX-diagrams (see Appendix \ref{prop:pm_maps_zx_appendix}):

-Since these generators decompose as stabilizer diagrams, $Z_{G_L}(d\in\{2,3,4\})$ can be evaluated \emph{efficiently} via stabilizer ZX-diagram simplification.
-Thus, we recover the known result that evaluating the Jones polynomial at $t\in\Lambda$ is in P. Computing $Z_{G_L}(d\geq 5)$ is \#P-hard.
+Since these generators decompose as stabilizer diagrams, $Z_{G_L}(d\in\{2,3,4\})$ can be evaluated efficiently via stabilizer ZX-diagram simplification.
+Thus, we recover the known result that evaluating the Jones polynomial at $t\in\Lambda$ is in P. On the other hand, computing $Z_{G_L}(d\geq 5)$ is \#P-hard.